SzalikDesigns/Art-Book-4-3/README.md

 - Nunito fonts by Vernon Adams
 - Alternative Centered System Images by **Freepik**
 - Part of Carbon arts: fabricecaruso, tronkyfran

+## License
+This theme is being actively developed, a great deal of work has been put into the theme and art so please do not use the graphics I have created in other projects.

+You are free to modify the theme for your personal use